Fredajoan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Even more pointers,arrays and strings
+Even more on pointers, array and strings